 With the success of Disney’s Marvel Cinematic Universe, 20th Century Fox is looking to capitalize on their ownership of the X-Men.
 Ryan Reynolds’ comedic genius turned Deadpool into a smashing success, and now Drew Goddard has been tapped to write and direct X-Force, an X-Men spinoff that will feature both Deadpool and Cable.

 Goddard is known for his work on The Martian, as well as for adapting another Marvel superhero, Daredevil, for Netflix.
-Though not much is known about the new project at the moment, we do know that Reynolds’ Deadpool will be back on the big screen next June alongside Josh Brolin’s Cable for Deadpool 2.
+Though not much is known about the new project at the moment, we do know that Reynolds’ Deadpool will be back on the big screen this month alongside Josh Brolin’s Cable for Deadpool 2.